-Although some 8-10 year olds might need daily reinforcement to get this tasks done, they aren’t necessarily “chores”.
+Although some 8-10-year-olds might need daily reinforcement to get these tasks done, they aren’t necessarily “chores”.

-This age group is starting to realize that money can get them things they like.
+This age group is starting to realize that money can get the things they like.
 They are starting to love the idea of having their “own money” to buy “whatever they want”.

 Although introducing them to the concept of money management and value at a young age is important, it is just as crucial to make sure we are doing it correctly.